 Ideally you want to keep your battery between 80% and 20% voltage.
 Use our voltage vs. percentage chart to know where your battery falls before charging.
 Check the voltage on your LCD or use our battery charge monitor to get an accurate read of how much power you are putting back into your battery every time!

 Love your new e-bike?
 Make sure you show your love by taking care of your battery.
 In exchange, your battery will love you back with a longer life and more riding miles!
-Use these helpful tips to avoid range loss and get the most smiles out of your ride.
+Use these helpful e-bike charging tips to avoid range loss and get the most smiles out of your ride.
 For additional information on how to extend your battery life check out our video on battery health.